Search

 Comprehensive

-Which covers you for third party claims after an incident, fire and theft damage, accidental damage to own vehicle, malicious damage and windscreen cover.
+Comprehensive coverage includes protection for third-party claims, fire and theft damage, accidental damage to your own vehicle, malicious damage, and windshield cover.

 car fire icon